-When setting up a coworking space, you probably think that it should be anything but dull—you're right.
-Coworking is often associated with collaboration, free coffee, beer on tap and happy hours; however, the crucial thing to keep in mind are the people who will work there and their expectations of the workplace layout.
+When setting up a coworking space, you're probably expecting that it should be anything but dull.
+Here's the thing: You're right.
+Coworking is often associated with collaboration, fresh coffee and striking design.
+However, the crucial things to keep in mind are the people who will work there and their expectations of the workplace layout.

-Considering your clientele, their work style, and privacy needs, the layout of the coworking space will differ.
-Individual freelancers cherish flexibility and usually work in shared areas.
-Startups, or those seeking a quiet environment, would opt for a private office.
-There's also a category of professionals who occasionally hold client meetings and negotiations, they need a conference room with projecting tools and whiteboards.
+Considering your clientele, their work style, and privacy needs, the layout of each coworking space will and should differ.
+Individual freelancers and digital nomads cherish flexibility and usually work in shared areas, while startups, teams, and clients seeking a quiet environment will opt for private offices.
+There's also a category of professionals who want to collaborate, but occasionally hold client meetings and negotiations—they need private resources like conference rooms on top of communal areas.

-If you're not 100 percent sure about your audience, the safest option would be offering various work environments—including floating and dedicated desks, private offices and meeting rooms.
-This way, you can attract people with different requirements and expectations.
+If you're not 100 percent sure about your audience's needs, the safest option would be offering various work environments across your floor plan, including hot desks, dedicated desks, private offices and meeting rooms.
+This way, you can cater to people with different requirements and expectations.

-It is estimated that around 40 square feet are needed for a desk.
-Keep in mind that the number of users you have now might significantly increase in a few months’ time.
-Will you be able to fit additional furniture to accommodate more clients without compromising the comfort?
-You can add flexibility to your space by installing retractable walls, modular furniture, and fitting electrical outlets throughout the building.
+You'll need about 40 square feet for each desk.
+Keep in mind that the number of users you have now might significantly increase in a few years, or even in a few months.
+Consider if you'll be able to fit additional furniture to accommodate more clients without compromising their comfort.
+You can add flexibility to your space by installing retractable walls, purchasing modular furniture and fitting plenty of electrical outlets throughout the building.

 Don't forget that many people opt for coworking because they want networking possibilities and a chance to hang out with like-minded people; therefore, the importance of communal areas cannot be overstated.
-Whether we're talking about a cafeteria, a lounge or a backyard with bean bag chairs—allow about 60 square feet, per person, for common spaces.
+Whether they take the form of a cafeteria, a lounge or a backyard with bean bag chairs, allow about 60 square feet per person for common spaces.